cccu-uk/U10130_FCP_Practicals/content/ArduinoPWM/ArduinoPWM.md

 >
 > - Looking inside the `void setup()` only the `ledPin` has had its mode changed to `OUTPUT`.
 Do we need to need to specify the `pinMode` for the variable `analogPin`?
 Test your theory by adapting the code.
 >
 > - What is the purpose of the mathematical operation in line 11?
 Recall what `analogRead` returns and how `analogWrite` operates.
-Add comment to the the line 11 to briefly describe the code.
+Add a comment to line 11 to briefly describe the code.
 >
 > - Describe the relationship between the LED and the resistor based on your observation of your circuit.